monmohan/dsjslib/README.md

 //Create a cache with max size, TTL, auto loader function and also adds a removal listener.
 //The function specified by the 'onRemove' property is called when an entry is evicted.
 //THis function takes three arguments key, value, cause .
-Cause can be one of 'expired', 'capacity' or 'explicit'
+//Cause can be one of 'expired', 'capacity' or 'explicit'

 var cache=new Cache(
 /*Cache spec object*/{